 - Current EMT-I card.
 EMT-I must remain current throughout the program.

 - Current CPR card.
 CPR card must be American Heart Association “Healthcare Provider Level.”

 - Verification of High School Diploma or GED.

 - Verification of age (at least 18 years old).
 Driver’s license is acceptable.

-- Documentation from current and/or previous employer(s) verifying at least one-year and 2000 hours work experience as an EMT-I. At least 50% of this experience must be in the pre-hospital setting.
+- Documentation from current and/or previous employer(s) verifying six month full time experience or 1,000 hours of part time work experience as an EMT.
+At least 50% of this experience must be in the pre-hospital setting.
 Work experience can be either paid or volunteer experience.
-The letter(s) must be on official letterhead and list the start date and the total hours worked, and if part-time, the monthly or yearly call volume of the area served.
+The letter(s) must be on official letterhead and signed by an official from that agencies.
+It needs to list the start date and the total hours worked.
+If part-time, the monthly or yearly call volume of the area served must also be included.
 This letter is not a letter of recommendation; it is a verification of experience.

 - Successful completion (with a “C” or better) of Anatomy and Physiology 10 (or equivalent).In progress A&P will be accepted but all coursework must be completed and verification submitted prior to the beginning of the paramedic program.
 A copy of current enrollment in A&P must be submitted for the application to be considered complete.*